trivago/gollum/docs/src/gen/consumer/awsKinesis.rst

 **OffsetFile**

   This value defines a file to store the current offset per shard.
-  You can set this parameter to "" for disabling.
-If a file is set and found consuming will start after the stored offset.
+  To disable this parameter, set it to "".
+If the parameter is set and the file found, consuming will start after the stored offset.
   By default this parameter is set to "".